 TIP: And why not grow an email list and use it to send out periodic newsletters?

 All these are good ways to reach out to readers that are interested in what you have to say.

 Whatever you do, just hang in there!
 And remember you don’t need to pay for traffic regardless of how attractive this might sound.

 Search Engine Optimization, SEO for short, is the biggest unknown when you step into the blogging business, closely followed by keyword research and backlinking.

 I’ll not bore you here with a lengthy explanation of what SEO is and what it can do for your site.
 There are a lot of bloggers out there specialized in the topic that will do a better job of walking you through the secrets of online marketing.
 You’ll learn a good deal from Ramsay at Blog Tyrant or Brian at BacklinkO.

 At this early stage, you simply need to know that SEO can put your blog on the first page of everyone’s search results or send it to oblivion if not done properly.

 But how do I do SEO in my blog now?

 There are some very recommendable plugins out there that will help you with that and teach you some tips and tricks in the process.

-TIP: As a newbie I loved to use Yoast SEO for its clarity and simplicity.
-Now I love it even more because it comes with a tonne of customisation options.
+TIP: As a newbie, I loved to use Yoast SEO for its clarity and simplicity.
+Now I love it even more because it comes with a tonne of customization options.